Skip to Content

 July 27, 2007 • Darrell Shandrow Hilliker

 As I continue to promote the Yahoo!
 Accessibility Improvement Petition initiative, I receive occasional private and public comments from those who wonder whether these online petitions really can make a difference or just represent a waste of everyone’s time.
-Of course, I feel they can serve to effectively support taking positive action on the accessibility issue in question, even when the differences made are subtle.
+Of course, I feel they can serve to effectively support taking positive action on the accessibility… Finish Reading The Subtle Differences Online Petitions Can Make in Accessibility Advocacy Issues

 Visual Verification: Slashdot Persists with "No Blind People Allowed" Sign While Ignoring Requests for Assistance!